 - Kampala – Elevation 1,155 meters: The high temperature will vary by 3 degrees Celsius over the year, the mean daily high being 27 degrees Celsius.
 The low varies between 16 and 18 degrees Celsius throughout the year.

 - Entebbe – Elevation 1,145 meters: The high temperature will vary by 2 degrees Celsius over the year, the mean daily high being 26 degrees Celsius.
 The low varies between 16 and 18 degrees Celsius throughout the year.
-Entebbe is cooler and the British made it the capital of Uganda since it was more comfortable to live along Lake Victoria with its breeze and somewhat cooler climate and less humid might one add.
+Entebbe is more relaxed, and the British made it the capital of Uganda since it was more comfortable to live on Lake Victoria with its breeze and somewhat cooler Climate and less humid, might one add.

 - Fort Portal – Elevation 1,540 meters: The high temperature will vary by 2 degrees Celsius over the year, the mean daily high being 25 degrees Celsius.
 The low varies between 12 and 14 degrees Celsius throughout the year.
-This is the western region of the country and as you can see considerably higher in elevation than Kampala
+This is the country’s western region and, as you can see, considerably higher in elevation than Kampala.

 - Kabale – Elevation 1,950 meters: The high temperature will vary by 2 degrees Celsius over the year, the mean daily high being 23 degrees Celsius.
 The low varies between 9 and 11 degrees Celsius throughout the year.
-Again you are dealing with a higher in elevation location in western Uganda that is cooler so that even apples can be grown.
+Again you are dealing with a more elevated elevation location in western Uganda that is cooler so that even apples can be grown.

 - Gulu – Elevation 1,110 meters: The high temperature will vary by 5 degrees Celsius over the year, the mean daily high being 29 degrees Celsius.
 The low varies between 16 and 18 degrees Celsius throughout the year.